coop-blake/Dalchemist/README.md

 ## 🌟 Advanced usage and development

-You are free to clone and develop this repoistory to fit your own needs.
+You are free to clone and develop this repository to fit your own needs.

 [Visual Studio Code](https://code.visualstudio.com/Download) can be used to run and debug.
 Repository includes a [**.vscode/launch.json**](./.vscode/launch.json) configuration file.